 When there’s time to enjoy a hot, cooked, breakfast – but you’ve no time, or desire, to stand and cook it by traditional methods, then you can use the microwave to speed up the time between deciding it’s breakfast time and eating it!
 If you’re cooking for one, speedy meals are quite an essential element most of the time when it comes to cooking: “how fast can I get this made?” – well, this is a winner.
+Discover how to cook scrambled eggs and beans in the microwave, in minutes!

 There are just four ingredients here: toast, baked beans, scrambled eggs and cocktail sausages.
 And, in true Food Cheats tradition, just using the microwave isn’t the only cheat here!